ekwska/bentoml-mlflow-demo/README.rst

 System dependencies
 *******************

-- Python 3.11
+- Python 3.10 or higher
 - Docker
 - BentoML
 - Virtual environment
+- Poetry

 Steps
 *****

-1. Creates a virtual environment and installs in development mode with :code:`make install`
+1. Install the project in development mode with :code:`make install`
+2. In a seperate terminal, run :code:`make run_mlflow_server` to spin up a locally served MLFLow server.
+3. In your browser, open http://localhost:8080 and you should see the MLFlow tracking server running.
-3. Run a training session with :code:`make train`
+4. Run a training session with :code:`make train`
-4. Test out the server with :code:`make serve`
+5. Test out the server with :code:`make serve`
-5. Containerize the model with :code:`bentoml build -f bentofile.yaml bentoml_mlflow_demo --containerize`
+6. Containerize the model using BentoML with :code:`make containerize`

 Credits